solaius/DocuCrawler/documentation/guides/USAGE.md

 - `--db-type`: Specify which vector database to use (default: determined from environment)
   - Available databases: `pgvector`, `elasticsearch`, `weaviate`
   - Example: `--db-type pgvector`

+- `--incremental`: Enable incremental crawling to only process changed documents (default: enabled)
+  - This saves time and resources by skipping unchanged documents

+- `--full`: Force full crawling, processing all documents even if unchanged
+  - Use this when you want to rebuild the entire database

+- `--advanced-chunking`: Enable advanced chunking for better semantic coherence (default: enabled)
+  - This creates chunks that respect document structure (sections, paragraphs)

+- `--basic-chunking`: Use basic chunking instead of advanced chunking
+  - Use this for simpler, token-based chunking

 ### Examples